yash-sharma1/docs-site/docs/keys.md

 ### update

-`update` is used to update the password used to protect the private key.
+`update` is used to update the password that is currently used to protect the private key.

 ```bash
 $ ./bnbcli keys update test